Explore FREE downloadable educational materials.

 What questions should I ask my doctor about the HPV vaccine?

 NVIC’s If You Vaccinate, Ask 8! webpage and downloadable brochure suggests asking eight questions before you make a vaccination decision for yourself, or for your child.
 If you review these questions before your appointment, you will be better prepared to ask your doctor questions.
 Also make sure that the nurse or doctor gives you the relevant Vaccine Information Statement (VIS) for the vaccine or vaccines you are considering well ahead of time to allow you to review it before you or your child gets vaccinated.
-Copies of VIS for each vaccine are also available on the CDC's website and there is a link to the VIS for HPV vaccine on NVIC's “Quick Facts” at the top of this page.
+Copies of VIS for each vaccine are also available on the CDC's website and there is a link to the VIS for HPV vaccine on NVIC's “Quick Facts” page.

 Due to the brevity of the VIS, it is also a good idea to read the vaccine manufacturer product insert that can be obtained from NVIC’s HPV Quick Facts, doctor or public health clinic to get additional information.
 Federal law requires drug companies marketing vaccines to include certain kinds of vaccine benefit, risk and use information in product information inserts that may not be available in other published information, like the VIS.